fractalide/fractalide/fractals/README.md

 * Executed directly from the `fractal`.
 	* advantages
 		* faster to test by just issuing the `nix-build` command
-		* convenient for CI & CD of you specific subnet
+		* convenient for CI & CD of you specific subgraph
 		* don't have to plug it into `dev/fractalide/fractals`
 	* disadvantages
 		* no incremental recompilation